Serena beats No. 2 seed Kontaveit at US Open to reach 3rd Rd

 Kontaveit, a 26-year-old from Estonia, is a powerful hitter in her own right, the sort that spread across women’s tennis over the past two decades after a pair of siblings from Compton, California, changed the game.

-“I was growing up watching (Williams) play,” Kontaveit said.
-“She was dominating women's tennis for so long.”

-There's a big caveat attached to Kontaveit's ranking status: She has never won so much as one quarterfinal match at any Grand Slam tournament in 30 career appearances.
+But there's a caveat attached to Kontaveit's ranking: She has never won so much as one quarterfinal match at any Grand Slam tournament in 30 career appearances.

 So maybe that's why, much like with Kovinic 48 hours earlier, Williams’ opponent was introduced just by her name, and Kontaveit walked out to a smattering of applause.
-Williams, in contrast, got the full treatment: highlight video, a listing of her many accolades and raucous roars from folks who contributed to the highest U.S. Open attendance ever at a night session, 29,959, eclipsing the record established when she played Monday.
+Williams, in contrast, got the full treatment: highlight video, a listing of her many accolades and a loud greeting from folks part of the largest U.S. Open attendance ever at a night session, 29,959, eclipsing the record set Monday.

-“It was her moment,” Kontaveit said.
-“Of course this is totally about her and I was very aware of that.”
+“It was her moment,” said Kontaveit, who began crying during the Estonian portion of her news conference and cut it short.
+“Of course, this is totally about her."

-When the players met at the net for the coin toss and pre-match photos, Kontaveit looked over at Williams with a smile.
-Williams glanced back straight-faced.

 She came to New York wanting to win, of course.